 Denny Hall Room 106

-Amy C. Steinbugler's research and teaching focus on issues of race/ethnicity, sexuality, gender, family, stratification, and neighborhoods.
+Amy C. Steinbugler's research and teaching focus on issues of race/ethnicity, stratification, neighborhoods, gender, sexuality, and family.
 She is interested in how individuals maintain social relationships across systems of inequality.
+With a grant from the Spencer Foundation, she and her colleagues at the University of Pennsylvania have collected data on the school and neighborhood networks of 8th grade parents in a Philadelphia magnet school.
+They have begun to explore whether parents who live close to their children's schools experience network advantage or disadvantage, relative to parents who live outside the neighborhood.
+Dr. Steinbugler's other current project is an ethnographic study that explores conflict and cohesion within an economically and racially diverse Philadelphia neighborhood.
 Her recent book, Beyond Loving: Intimate Racework in Lesbian, Gay, and Straight Interracial Relationships (Oxford University Press, 2012) won the 2014 Distinguished Book Award from the Sexualities Section and the 2014 William J. Goode Book Award from the Family Section of the American Sociological Association.
-A qualitative analysis of the everyday lives of Black/White couples, Beyond Loving examines how partners conceptualize and negotiate racial differences in their relationship, and how sexuality shapes these practices.
-Dr. Steinbugler's current research is an ethnographic project that explores conflict and cohesion within economically and racially diverse urban neighborhoods.
 Her writing has been published in Sexualities, Gender & Society, Contexts, DuBois Review, and Ethnic & Racial Studies.

 SOCI 110 Social Analysis

 SOCI 313 The Reproduction of Inequality